Part 6: Tasks

 Scrub/Eligibility Results

-When the run button is pressed, the system does a large number of calculations/determinations.
-Using census data and any supplemental data you provide, plus prior year data and service history (if available), it will attempt to calculate/determine the following:
+When the Run button is pressed, the system does a large number of calculations/determinations.
+Using census data and any supplemental data you provide, plus prior year data and service history (if available), it will attempt to calculate/determine:

 • Eligibility